WeBankFinTech/Streamis/README.md

 &nbsp; &nbsp; &nbsp; &nbsp;For any questions or suggestions, please kindly submit an [issue](https://github.com/WeBankFinTech/Streamis/issues).

-&nbsp; &nbsp; &nbsp; &nbsp;You can scan the QR code below to join our WeChat and QQ group to get more immediate response.
+&nbsp; &nbsp; &nbsp; &nbsp;You can scan the QR code below to join our WeChat group to get more immediate response.

 ![comminicate](images/zh_CN/readme/communication.png)